 We have added Connection Quality Indicators for the multiplayer service.
 They are shown at the bottom of the Invitation Window.

 From left to right, here’s what the icons mean:

 - The bars show the network latency (also known as “ping time” or “round-trip time”), which means the amount of time needed for information to travel from your device to the SparkChess multiplayer servers and back.
 4 green bars indicate a fast and stable network connection, while 1 red bar shows a slow and potentially unstable one.
 The number of bars you get depend on your physical location (users in North America are more likely to get 4 bars) and connection type.
 A laptop Ethernet connection will always be faster and more stable than a slow 2G cellular one.

 - The Lock icon indicates an encrypted connection.
 If you play SparkChess online through a secure HTTPS connection, the connection to the multiplayer server is required to be SSL-encrypted as well.
-Otherwise we don’t encrypt connections because encryption slows down the communication a bit.
-Given the nature of a multiplayer chess game, we believe encryption is not necessary.
-If you think we should always encrypt connections, please let us know.
+As of SparkChess 11, encryption is always enabled.